dmattp/nylon/README.md

 In admirable lua style, coroutines provide a powerful, elegant, and minimal primitive for supporting cooperative multithreading.
 It is left as an exercise for the coder to provide traditional concurrency abstractions such as messaging and events- and to successfully integrate cooperative threads with preemptive threads, blocking i/o, and event frameworks.
 The Nylon core has grown out of one coder's attempt to complete this exercise and perhaps others may find it useful.

+# Status

+As of 2014-10-24 nylon is still in early beta stage and under active development.
+The build process hasn't been fortified to a wide array of environments and will likely need some tweaking for your setup.

 # Usage

     The basic pattern for using Nylon is as follows: